junxit/us-congress-bills-114/metadata.md

 - 2015-04-30 — Introduced in Senate
 - 2015-04-30 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2015-05-06 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with amendments favorably.
+- 2015-07-27 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with amendments.
+With written report No. 114-94.
+- 2015-07-27 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with amendments.
+With written report No. 114-94.
+- 2015-07-27 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 166.